-Entry Explanation Numeric This is the length of time in seconds, 1 to 999, that BSC will wait with no data being sent or received before an error message is displayed and before an abort (DLE-EOT) is sent to the remote station.
+Entry Explanation Numeric This is the length of time in seconds, 1 to 999, that BSC waits with no messages being sent or received before a permanent error occurs.
 Blank The system convention for timeout, 180 seconds, is used.

-A permanent-e time on a line e time the operat interruptions, ar rror indication is recognized by the system whenever the wait elapses.
-Therefore, when you determine your wait time, consider or may require to respond to halts and other processing nd also time the program might require for special operation such as table searches and computing square roots.
+A permanent-error indication is recognized by the system whenever the wait time on an idle line elapses.
+Therefore, when you determine your wait time, consider time the operator may require to respond to halts and other processing interruptions, and also time the program might require for special operation such as table searches and computing square roots.

-Note: The wait time limit specified applies only to delays at the System/34 and does not apply to the remote device.
+Note: The wait time limit specified applies only to delays caused by this System/34 program and does not apply to the remote device.
 In addition, the time limit applies only during the transmission or reception of a file, not between file transmissions.